Lightning-AI/pytorch-lightning/docs/source-app/workflows/add_web_ui/panel/basic.rst

 ----

 *********************
-Run a basic Panel app
+Run a basic Panel App
 *********************

-In the next few sections, we'll build an app step-by-step.
+In the next few sections, we'll build an App step-by-step.

-First, create a file named ``app_panel.py`` with the app content:
+First, create a file named ``app_panel.py`` with the App content:

 .. code:: python